hphelion/documentation/cloudos/prepare.overview.md

 ### Operational Dashboard

-HP Cloud OS provides the Operational Dashboard.
-It is used to complete the HP Cloud OS installation process after the Admin Node has been booted with the HP Cloud OS *.iso package.
+HP Helion Cloud OS provides the Operational Dashboard.
+It is used to complete the HP Helion Cloud OS installation process after the Admin Node has been booted with the HP Helion Cloud OS *.iso package.

 On the Operational Dashboard, you set up your cloud environment, complete the Admin Node installation and configuration, and create a cloud.